GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 because of this feature: users will frequently not catch that their tags have been overwritten while composing their post.

-For completely new tags the tag is stored with the case you compose it with.
-This is when you should take additional care: the next person who types the tag after you will be presented to autocomplete the version you have typed (as the only one that exists).
+For completely new tags, the tag is stored with the case you compose it with.
+This is when you should take additional care: the next person who types the tag after you, will be presented to autocomplete the version you have typed (as the only one that exists).